 While employee security awareness training is a component of any healthy information security program, encryption key security is not to be overlooked.
 As with the hardware token seeds, the encryption keys are, well, the key security mechanism for any encryption scheme.
 Their security is paramount; key storage, retrieval, and usage are areas of potential weakness for any system purporting to be ‘secure by default.’

 Clumio has built key security into its core platform.
 First, a Customer Master Key (CMK) can reside in the customer’s own KMS.
-CMKs are compounded with Data Encryption Keys (DEKs), and their ciphertext is stored together with customer encrypted data.
-The plaintext CMK is never stored; it is only present in memory during encryption operations.
+The Clumio service combines Data Encryption Keys (DEKs) with CMKs and stores their ciphertext together with the encrypted customer data.
+The CMK plaintext is not stored and is only present in memory during encryption operations.
 When customers need to retrieve their data, temporary keys are securely generated and downloaded to their premises.
 The Clumio service decrypts the data, re-encrypts it with the temporary keys, and then transmits it.
 This process ensures that the CMK stays in the cloud and does not need to be unnecessarily transmitted.

 The point of using multiple encryption keys for different purposes is to address some of the core weak points of security: the software and the network.
 This doesn’t negate the need to address other weak points, but it creates a solid foundation for secure data protection that should satisfy both IT departments and CSOs.